Procedure: EPA Public Web Snapshots

 National Program Manager (NPM): The owner/developer of a public EPA application that resides elsewhere on epa.gov (e.g., not www).
 NPMs manage applications like Energy Star, ECHO, CDX, etc. NPM does not refer to Editor-in-chief (EIC) of content in the Public Access (Drupal) WebCMS.

-Snapshot: A static copy of EPA public web content from a specific moment in time.
+Snapshot: A static copy of EPA public web content from a specific moment in time, usually on or around January 20th, Inauguration Day.
 Snapshots help preserve information across administrations; they are not official records.

 Third-party snapshots: Services exist that can archive your site or application, including the Internet Archive.
 Each site and application owner must vet such third-party services for completeness.